Priyadarshan-dev/Mood-Tacker/README.md

 ## 🧠 Project Logic

 - *Authentication*: Firebase Auth is used to register/login users.
-- *Mood Entry*: Each user can select one emoji and add a mood note per day.
+- *Mood Entry*: Each user can select one emoji and add a mood note.
 - *Firestore Storage*: Data is stored in:

   users/{uid}/moods/{auto-id}